 Does it taste like chickpeas?

-No, you don’t taste the chickpeas in these vegan chickpea brownies recipe.
+No, you don’t taste the chickpeas in these vegan chickpea brownies.
 Actually, you will be pleasantly surprised by how fudgy, sweet and chocolaty these brownies are!

 Nobody can guess they are hiding such a healthy plant-based protein.

 No, you can’t use raw garbanzo beans to make chickpea brownies or chickpea blondies.

 Even if you soak your raw beans overnight and cook them in a crockpot, they won’t turn into a smooth brownie batter as canned chickpeas.

 Can I make these brownies nut-free?

 Yes, you can make nut-free chickpea brownies by replacing the ingredients below: